Crystal Growing Competition

 The international, most prestigious crystallographic association, boasting more than 40 Nobel Prize Laureates and over 1,300 members from 37 countries worldwide.

 Nobel Prize Laureate Prof. Ada Yonath is our role model; she pioneers the crucial crystallographic techniques and discovers the ribosomal structure through X-ray crystallography.

 Her research efforts and momentous crystallographic discoveries have inspired STARS to host this crystal growing competition and to explore our future research in macromolecular crystallography.

 2022 Cobb County Crystal Growing Competition Registration Form

 This is the registration form for the 2022 Cobb County Crystal Growing Competition which is open to all students.
 Any student can register for this competition.
 Note that as per competition rules (https://docs.google.com/document/d/1GhOpLzcSU-Omgu5Hb8Yl352kSZ0GTp8Pdoy7v5T_-qA/edit?usp=sharing), each student or teacher can submit one overall crystal and one coolest crystal.

 Crystals are submitted virtually through photo or video format.
 The higher the quality of the photos and videos, the easier the judges are able to judge your crystals.

 Crystal Growing Tips

-2. Each Timber Ridge student submits photos and a video of one crystal of salt (for the overall salt crystal category) and one crystal of any safe crystal growing material (for the Creative Crystal category) along with an online lab notebook (via google docs) for each crystal submission.
+1. Each K-12 student will submit photos and a video of one crystal of salt (for the Salt Crystal Division) and/or one crystal of any safe crystal growing material for the Creative Crystal Division along with a Crystal Journal for each crystal submission.

 Frequently Asked Questions